hunnel/openVINO_install_guide_linux_without_FPGA/configure_model_optimizer_linux.md

 # Intel® OpenVINO™ Toolkit <br>Configure the Model Optimizer on Linux*

-The Model Optimizer process assumes you have a network model that was trained with a supported framework.

 The Model Optimizer produces an Intermediate Representation (IR) of the network as output.
 The Inference Engine reads, loads, and infers the Intermediate Representation.
 The Inference Engine API offers a unified API across supported Intel® platforms.
 The Intermediate Representation is a pair of files that describe the whole model:

 <ul>